jasmin-palmer/jasmin-palmer.github.io/_posts/2022-10-26-Haptic-Feedback-Relocation-from-the-Fingertips-to-the-Wrist-for-Two-Finger-Manipulation-in-Virtual-Reality.md

 ## My Contributions

 As the first author, I led the design and development of the virtual environment used in the study.
-I was responsible for designing the user study protocol, conducting data analysis, and creating visualizations to effectively communicate our findings.
+I was responsible for designing and manufacturing the haptic device used in this study, designing the user study protocol, conducting data analysis, and creating visualizations to effectively communicate our findings.

 [See Full Paper Here!](https://ieeexplore.ieee.org/abstract/document/9981392){: .btn .btn--primary}